shivamsinghsr/palgiarism-checker/README.md

 # palgiarism-checker
-This is an AI model which is used to detect palgiarism among two text, As palgiarism is considered to be unethical so this will help to prevent that,
+This project focuses on text preprocessing and plagiarism detection using various techniques, including natural language processing (NLP) and the Rabin-Karp algorithm.
+Below is an overview of the project's main components and functionality.
+1. Text Preprocessing
+2. Rabin-Karp Algorithm for Plagiarism Detection
+The Rabin-Karp algorithm is used to detect plagiarism by finding matching substrings between two texts.
+It uses rolling hash techniques to efficiently search for patterns.
+ Plagiarism Detection
+The kgram function compares two preprocessed texts by calculating the similarity of their k-grams.

+This project provides a comprehensive approach to text preprocessing and plagiarism detection, offering insights into sentence matching and substring (k-gram) matching techniques.